 Up to 80% of sexually active people have been exposed to HPV at some point in their lives, according to Summer Dewdney, MD, a gynecologic oncologist at Rush University Medical Center.
-The virus is a slow-growing disease that rarely causes symptoms in its early stages.
-As a result, many learn that the virus has caused cervical cancer too late.
+The virus is a slow-growing disease that can cause genital warts a couple months after exposure, or no symptoms at all, leading to cervical cancer if it remains undetected.

 Preventative measures against cervical cancer include regular Pap smears, vaccinations, and practicing safe sex.
 But, for those with abnormal cells found during a Pap test, colposcopy, or biopsy, LEEP is often the most promising option.

 An acronym for Loop Electrosurgical Excision Procedure, LEEP removes precancerous cells from the cervix.
 When one patient, Sarah* received abnormal Pap test and biopsy results related to HPV-caused cell abnormality, doctors suggested she undergo LEEP.

 The procedure requires a thin wire loop that serves as a knife to remove any precancerous or cancerous cells found on the cervix.
 Most online research says that the procedure is painless and fairly simple, leaving the patient with no severe complications or concerns.
 This has proven to be incredibly false for many people with a cervix far across the globe as patients have been coming forward to detail their painful experiences.

 Common concerns include:

 According to a group of people in a grassroots Facebook group called Healing from LLETZ/LEEP, these concerns are debilitating and ignored by professionals.

 Dr. Irwin Goldstein, a doctor in California, is seeking answers for patients suffering from low term effects.
 He, along with Dr. Barry R. Komisaruk, are some of the few medical professionals who are seeking out answers for those suffering from the consequences of a LEEP.